MicrosoftDocs/VBA-Docs/api/Access.Section.RepeatSection.md

 # Section.RepeatSection property (Access)

-You can use the **RepeatSection** property to specify whether a group header is repeated on the next page or column when a group spans more than one page or column.
+Use the **RepeatSection** property to specify whether a group header is repeated on the next page or column when a group spans more than one page or column.
 Read/write **Boolean**.

 ## Syntax